-Select a bird feeder in total confidence from one of the UK’s largest online ranges, backed with a 100% satisfaction money-back guarantee, customer service you can rely on and real people you can talk to on a complimentary free 'phone.
+Select a wild bird feeder in total confidence from one of the UK’s largest online ranges, backed with a 100% satisfaction money-back guarantee, customer service you can rely on and real people you can talk to on a complimentary free 'phone.

 Here's a brief look at the bird feeders we stock: